 You may have recently taken a Vein Quiz, assessing your health and found the right Doctor to help treat your varicose veins!
 Your Vein Specialist advised a form of thermal ablation, fitting you for compression stockings, and scheduling an additional appointment with you for either, Endovenous Laser Treatment (EVLT) or Radiofrequency Ablation (RFA).
 You go home with a lot of instructions, like begin wearing stockings now, and bring them with you for use as bandages after your future procedures.

-Doctor appointments are overwhelming and it takes time to think of questions you may have regarding therapies.
-Often times, patients inquire about treatment plans after appointments.
+Doctor appointments are overwhelming, and it takes time to think of questions you may have regarding therapies.
+Often, patients inquire about treatment plans after the initial consultation.
 It takes time to process unfamiliar information, especially in regards to one’s health.

 Gradient Compression Stockings

 When you understand how something works, more often than not, you are more willing to give it a try.
 There are several forms of support stockings sold in stores, but not all of them are gradient socks!
-This is a very important distinction to make because the most commonly marketed and sold stockings are non-medical support hose.
+Picking stockings is a crucial distinction to make because the most commonly marketed and sold stockings are non-medical support hose.
 The compression is not uniform, nor does the pressure gradually ascend as desired.
 For people with varicose veins or more advanced symptoms of Chronic Venous Insufficiency, the issue is that these types of non-gradient stockings could worsen symptoms.

 When blood pools in space-limited vessels, tension rises causing venous hypertension.
 Gradient compression stockings reverse this process, facilitating the venous return and providing relief from lower extremity swelling!
 Wearing gradient compression stockings improves circulation preventing the formation of thrombi, or blood clots.

 Ever hear, “There’s more than one way to skin a cat!”?
 Different Doctor’s do things differently.
 There isn’t any particular reason; perhaps differences in training or medical views.
-Regardless, if conducting your own online research, you’ll likely come across different treatment recommendations regarding gradient compression stockings.
-Typically, Vein Specialist’s recommend wearing compression stockings continuously for the first 48 hours post procedure.
-Though Physician recommendations may differ, research recommends continuing wearing gradient compression stockings for at least one week after ablation.
-Even following the first week, most Specialists agree: the more you wear them the better.
+Regardless, if conducting your online research, you’ll likely come across different treatment recommendations regarding gradient compression stockings.
+Typically, Vein Specialist’s recommend wearing compression stockings continuously for 2 weeks post procedure.
+Though Physician recommendations may differ, research recommends continuing wearing gradient compression stockings day and night for the first week and just during the day the second week.
+Most Specialists agree: the more you wear them, the better.

-- After the first 48 hours, wear stockings during the day until the end of the first week.
-Some Doctors request you continue wearing them at night, however, some are comfortable with removing them when turning in for the evening.
+- After the first week, wear stockings during the day until the end of the second week.
+Some Doctors request you continue wearing them at night.
+However, some are comfortable with removing them when turning in for the evening.

 - Make sure to remove stockings to bathe and pat dry the treated area before reapplying!